Categories

 Transport

 The most common way to travel around the country is by road.
 In winter and spring, small roads can be blocked by ice and landslides.
 The road network varies in quality, but roads are often quite good in major cities and surrounding areas.
-Be very careful if you are driving at night or in winter.
+Be very careful when driving at night or in winter.
 Keep to the main roads.
 If you want to drive your own car, you must have an international driving license.

 Buna is a river in Bosnia and Herzegovina, the left tributary of the Neretva, flowing into it about 15 km downstream from Mostar, in the city of Buna.
-It has a length of 9 km and has two tributaries: Posrt, which is a non-permanent tributary, i.e. exists only in winter, and the Bunica, which is a permanent tributary and flows into the Buna north of the Buna.
+It is 9 km long and has two tributaries: Posrt, a non-permanent tributary that exists only in winter, and the Bunica, a permanent tributary that flows into the Buna north of the Buna.
 It is very rich in water: with a flow rate of 43 m3/s, the spring is one of the strongest in Europe.
-The highest water level is in November and the lowest in July and August.
+The highest water level is in November, and the lowest is in July and August.
 There is a trout factory and a farm directly under the spring in Blagay.
 It is rich in softmouth trout, and eels are also found in the lower reaches.
+At the very source, emerging from a deep cave in Blagay, there is an old dervish tekiya, mentioned by the travel writer Evliya Chelebia in 1664.
+Before its source, the Buna flows underground for 19.5 km.

 And why not stay for the night in a log hut in a virgin pine forest and enjoy the closeness of nature and feel like a part of it?